Image

 • Strive to earn good grades.

-You need a C or better in the courses you want to count toward your minor.
+You need a C or better in the courses you want to count toward your major.
 If you earn a 3.0 GPA or higher and have completed six GWS credits or electives, you are eligible for membership in our honor society.

 • Substitutions are possible.

 We will keep an eye out for courses that could count toward your gender and women's studies degree during advising meetings.
-If you took a course—or are thinking of taking a course—with a focus on gender or women that is not listed in the university catalog, it still may be able to apply to your minor.
-Check with the chair of gender and women's studies if you would like to have a course evaluated for approval.
+If you took a course—or are thinking of taking a course—with a focus on gender or women that is not listed in the university catalog, it still may be able to apply to your major.
+Check with the director of gender and women's studies if you would like to have a course evaluated for approval.
 Courses taken at other two-year or four-year colleges are the most common substitutions we make; one-time special topics courses (e.g., GLBT Theater) can be counted as well.

 Honor Society